 Justice Lori S. Wilbur

-McCook, Tripp, Turner, Union, and Yankton.
+Yankton counties.
+Justice Wilbur was retained by the voters in 2014.
 She attended the University of South Dakota receiving a Bachelor of

 Arts degree in 1974 and the University of South Dakota, School of Law, receiving a Juris Doctor degree in 1977.
-She served as a law clerk for the South
+She served as a law clerk

-Regents; Staff Attorney, South Dakota Legislative Research Council; and Legal Counsel, South Dakota Bureau of Personnel.
+Board of Regents; Staff Attorney, South Dakota Legislative Research Council; and Legal Counsel, South Dakota Bureau of Personnel.
 She is a

-member and past President of the South Dakota Judges Association, past member and Secretary of the Judicial Qualifications Commission
+member and past President of the South Dakota Judges Association, past member and Secretary of the Judicial Qualifications Commission and

-Sixth Circuit, 1999-2011; and Presiding Judge, Sixth Circuit, 2007 – 2011.
-Justice Wilbur has two daughters and one grandson.
+Circuit, 1999-2011; and Presiding Judge, Sixth Circuit, 2007 – 2011.
+Justice Wilbur has two daughters and two grandchildren.